The Arts in Music City

 Frist Center for the Visual Arts

 Located in downtown Nashville, the Frist Center for the Visual Arts is the city’s largest art exhibition center.
-Opened in 2001, the Frist has no permanent collection, but instead specializes in exhibiting premier collections on loan from other galleries around the world.
+The Frist has no permanent collection, but instead specializes in exhibiting premier collections on loan from other galleries around the world.
 Many of the exhibits on display are compiled exclusively for the Frist Center and cannot be seen anywhere else.
-Located in Nashville's former historic main post office, this city landmark was placed on the National Register of Historic Places in 1984.
+Located in Nashville’s former historic main post office, this city landmark was placed on the National Register of Historic Places in 1984.

 Hatch Show Print Haley Gallery